Differential Cohomology: Categories, Characteristic Classes, and Connections: ℝ -localization

 \begin{proposition}[(Morel--Suslin--Voevodsky construction)] Let $ C $ be a presentable \category.
 The left adjoint

 is given by the geometric realization

 \end{proposition}

 \begin{remark} We call the construction $ \goesto{F}{\real{F(- \cross \Deltaalgdot)}} $ the \textit{Morel--Suslin--Voevodsky} construction.
-Morel and Voevodsky provide a very general version of the Morel--Suslin--Voevodsky construction for ``sites with an interval object'' \cite[\S 2.3]{MR1813224}, which covers the site $ \Man $ with $ \RR $ as the interval object (see also \cites[\S 4.3]{MR3727503}[\S 4]{MR3679884}).
+Morel and Voevodsky provide a very general version of the Morel--Suslin--Voevodsky construction for ``sites with an interval object'' \cite[\S 2.3]{MR1813224}, which covers the site $ \Mfld $ with $ \RR $ as the interval object (see also \cites[\S 4.3]{MR3727503}[\S 4]{MR3679884}).
 They attribute this argument to Suslin.

 Their arguments are model category-theoretic and apply to a more specific coefficient \categories $ C $ than we're interested in.
 Hence we provide separate argument.
+See the work of Bunk \cite[Proposition 2.5]{arXiv:2008.12263} for another model category-theoretic argument.

 So as to not take us too far afield, we settle for working with the site of manifolds rather than a general site with an interval object.
 Our proof of \Cref{prop:MorelVoevodsky} takes the approach used in Brazelton's notes on motivic homotopy theory \cite[\S 3]{Brazelton:A1}. \end{remark}